-Diagnosis Exposure to second-hand smoke is harmful to public health.
-Analysis The City's Public Health Plan sets a target of introducing smoke- free town centres by 2025 in response to the known health risks of both using tobacco and exposure to second-hand smoke.
+ACTION 6.4 SMOKE-FREE TOWN CENTRES Diagnosis Exposure to second-hand smoke is harmful to public health.
+Analysis The City's Public Health Plan sets a target of introducing smoke-free town centres by 2025 in response to the known health risks of both using tobacco and exposure to second-hand smoke.
 While the implementation of this target seeks to directly reduce exposure to second-hand smoke, it also seeks to de-normalise smoking.
 Additional benefits of smoke-free town centres include reduced litter from cigarette butts and maintaining the enjoyment for all users of the City's high-pedestrian main streets.
-There is an opportunity to work with the community, health partners, and local businesses to develop a project to achieve smoke-free town Solution centres by 2025.
-Develop a smoke-free town centres project with involvement from the community, health partners, and local businesses.
+There is an opportunity to work with the community, health partners, and local businesses to develop a project to achieve smoke-free town centres by 2025.
+Solution Develop and deliver a smoke-free town centres project with involvement from the community, health partners, and local businesses.
+Diagnosis